pingcap/docs-cn/v3.0/tidb-in-kubernetes/deploy/aws-eks.md

 }
 ```

-As shown in the code above, you can omit most of the parameters in each of the module calls because there are reasonable defaults, and it is easy to customize the setup.
+As shown in the code above, you can omit most of the parameters in each of the module calls because there are reasonable defaults, and it is easy to customize the configuration.
 For example, just delete the bastion module call if you do not need it.

 To customize each field, you can refer to the default Terraform module.
-Also, you can always refer to the `variables.tf` file of each module to investigate all the available parameters.
+Also, you can always refer to the `variables.tf` file of each module to learn about all the available parameters.

 In addition, you can easily integrate these modules into your own Terraform workflow.
 If you are familiar with Terraform, this is our recommended way of use.

 > **Note:**
 >
 > * When creating a new directory, please pay attention to its relative path to Terraform modules, which affects the `source` parameter during module calls.
-> * If you want to use these modules outside of the tidb-operator project, make sure you copy the whole `modules` directory and keep the relative path of each module inside the directory unchanged.
+> * If you want to use these modules outside the tidb-operator project, make sure you copy the whole `modules` directory and keep the relative path of each module inside the directory unchanged.
 > * Due to limitation [hashicorp/terraform#2430](https://github.com/hashicorp/terraform/issues/2430#issuecomment-370685911) of Terraform, the hack processing of Helm provider is necessary in the above example.
 It is recommended that you keep it in your own Terraform scripts.

 If you are unwilling to write Terraform code, you can also copy the `deploy/aws` directory to create new Kubernetes clusters.
 But note that you cannot copy a directory that you have already run `terraform apply` against, when the Terraform state already exists in local.
 In this case, it is recommended to clone a new repository before copying the directory.